 xxx

-apb1952 Premium Member about 1 month ago
+apb1952 Premium Member 8 months ago

 I just made bubble and squeak.
 It’s so freakin’ good!
 Make sure you have enough oil in the pan and make sure the oil is hot enough.
 It’s not cooking you can leave unattended while it browns or it will burn really quickly.
 Also, I used garlic powder, salt and black pepper.
 SO good!